pjf/pjf.github.io/personal/_posts/2014-09-03-do-what-you-love.md

 street from our camp.
 Being able to call God directly for advice is certainly one of the advantages of Burning Man.
 We had a nice chat, I checked to make sure God didn't need a beer delivery, because I know being God is sometimes thirsty work.
-God was good on beer, and gave me advice could be summed up simply as "love".
+God was good on beer, and gave me advice which could be summed up simply as "love".

 I didn't properly understand God's message until I sought out my friend